The Beatles: Get Back: The Beatles: Get Back – The Rooftop Concert

 A feature of the rooftop concert from the documentary was released by Walt Disney Studios Motion Pictures in some United States IMAX theatres on 30 January 2022, with a global theatrical release from 11 to 13 February.
 The 30 January presentation was accompanied by a live-streamed Q&A with Jackson.
 In response to one question during the Q&A, Jackson said there were additional hours of restored but unreleased footage and interviews.
 As of 20 February 2022, the film has grossed $936,764 in the United States box office and $1.2 million internationally, for a worldwide total of $2.2 million.

-On 30 January 2022, The Beatles: Get Back premiered in limited theatrical release in 67 theatres, grossing $391,252 at the box office.
+On 30 January 2022, The Rooftop Concert premiered in limited theatrical release in 67 theatres, grossing $391,252 at the box office.
 It was released again on 9 February, when it grossed approximately $50,468 in 80 theatres.
 It was released to an international audience during the 11–13 February box office weekend, and was shown in 181 theatres worldwide.

 On 28 January 2022, the audio of the full rooftop performance, remixed in Dolby Atmos, was released to streaming services.